znsio/specmatic-documentation/documentation/authentication.md

 To use a real OAuth2 token in contract tests, an environment variable with the name of the security scheme needs to be defined.

-For the above example, define an environment variable named `oAuth2AuthCode` having the bearer auth token (the part that comes after `Bearer `) as it's value.
+For example, in the above case, we would define an environment variable named `oAuth2AuthCode`.
+Assuming that Authorization header value has to be `Bearer abc123`, set the value of this environment variable to `abc123` (leaving out the `Bearer ` prefix).

 ### API Key
 Here's an example of a Bearer security scheme in the open api specification: